castellwhite/BirdsClassification/README.md

 # Birds Classification
 Convolutional neural networks for birds classes classifications.
+Appications with TensorFLow And Keras